Lightsaver16/ClinicAppointmentRestApi/README.md

 Currently learning Spring Security to add authentication process for admin privileges (e.g. Secretary and Doctors).

 Both doctor and patient entities have basic crud functionalities.
-For creating a new appointment, it requires a doctor id and patient id.
+So for the workflow of the api, create first a new record of patient and doctors.
+Upon creating a new doctor record, availability of the doctor will be automatically set to AVAILABLE.
+For creating a new appointment, it requires a doctor id and patient id, where doctor should have the status of AVAILABLE, otherwise, it will throw and exception.

 <h4>Entities</h4>